-At the college she created bold, colorful silkscreen works that incorporated spiritual themes and literary and political writings with product slogans, street signs, and Beatles lyrics.
-She became known nationally, and in 1967 Newsweek put her on the cover.
+At the college she created bold, colorful silkscreen works.
+She incorporated spiritual themes and literary and political writings with product slogans, street signs, and Beatles lyrics.
+She won national recognition, and in 1967 Newsweek put her on the cover.
 Her wide circle of friends included Alfred Hitchcock, John Cage, Saul Bass and Buckminster Fuller.

 Sister Mary Corita embraced the reforms of Vatican II, which tried to make Catholicism more accessible.
-She also became more political with the social unrest of the 1960s and 1970s.
-He work began to convey messages of peace and love.
+She also grew more political with the social unrest of the 1960s and 1970s.
+Her work began to convey messages of peace and love.

 Leaving the Sisterhood

 In 1968, Kent took a sabbatical on Cape Cod, during which she decided to leave the sisterhood.
-Se moved to Boston, where she pursued her art career and designed the rainbow swash.
+She then moved to Boston, where she pursued her art career and designed the rainbow swash.

-A controversy erupted over the blue swash, which was said to contain the profile of Ho Chi Minh.
-Kent was known as a peace activist, but she denied painting the Vietnamese leader.
+A controversy then erupted over the blue swash, said to contain the profile of Ho Chi Minh.
+Though Kent worked for peace, she denied painting the Vietnamese leader.
 In 1992 the Rainbow Swash tank was torn down and the Swash was reproduced on the adjacent tank – over the objections of veterans’ groups.